tendermint/fundraising/x/fundraising/spec/02_state.md

 ## Base Auction

-A base auction is the simplest and most common auction type that just stores all requisite fields directly in a struct.
+A base auction stores all requisite fields directly in a struct.

 ```go
 // BaseAuction defines a base auction type.
 It contains all the necessary fields